Skip to main content

 13

 The curriculum for the emphasis in Population Health Research & Analytics consists of five M.P.H. courses.
 See the sample Plan of Study below.
+Other coursework may be substituted with advisor approval.
 This certificate will give graduates the skills to contribute to analytical work in many public health and health care settings including public health departments, health care systems, and non-profit health-related organizations.

 Example Plan of Study